rilldata/rill/docs/docs/tutorials/other/deep-dive-incremental-modeling.md

 Depending on your use case and how your data is set up, there are a few things to consider for how you set up your file hierarchy and incremental modeling.

-The current setup, creates a split per file.
+The current setup, creates a partition per file.
 This doesn't have any adverse affects as we only have 1 file in each directory.
 But what if you had mulitple files in a directory that when modified, you want to ensure that **all** the files in the directory are refreshed and synced?

   ```yaml
 glob: